Combinatorial, piecewise-linear, and birational homomesy for products of two chains

-We will not go into the general theory of rc posets, as all of our work concerns the special case of rc posets of the form $[a] \times [b]$.
-As an rc poset, $[a] \times [b]$ admits an embeding in the plane that maps $(i,j)$ to the point $(j-i,i+j-2)$.
-This sends the minimal element $(1,1)$ to the origin and sends all the poset-elements of rank $m$ ($=i+j-2$) to the horizontal line at height $m$ above the origin, We refer to elements of $P$ that lie on a common vertical line as belonging to the same {\em file}.
-In particular, we say $(i,j)$ belongs to the $(j-i+a)$th\footnote{Note that $j-i+a$ ranges from $1$ to $a+b-1=n-1$; this is slightly different from the indexing in~\cite{PR13}.} file of $P$.
-See Figure 2.
+We will not go into the general theory of rc posets, as most of our work concerns the special case of rc posets of the form $[a] \times [b]$.
+We define the {\em rank} of $(i,j) \in [a] \times [b]$ to be $i+j-1$, so that in particular the bottom element $(1,1)$ has rank 1 and the top element $(a,b)$ has rank $a+b-1=n-1$ (later we will introduce an extension of $P$ whose bottom element $\hat{0}$ has rank 0 and whose top element $\hat{1}$ has rank $n$).
+As an rc poset $[a] \times [b]$ admits an embedding in the plane that maps $(i,j)$ to the point $(j-i,i+j-2)$; all poset-elements of rank $m$ are mapped into the horizontal line at height $m-1$ above the origin.
+We refer to elements of $P$ that lie on a common vertical line as belonging to the same {\em file}.
+In particular, we say $(i,j)$ belongs to the $(j-i+a)$th\footnote{Note that as $i$ ranges from $1$ to $a$ and $j$ ranges from $1$ to $b$, $j-i+a$ ranges from $1$ to $a+b-1=n-1$; this is slightly different from the indexing in~\cite{PR13}.} file of $P$.
+See Figure~\ref{fig:rc}.
 Note that if $x$ and $y$ belong to the same file, the toggle operations $\tau_x$ and $\tau_y$ commute, since neither of $x,y$ can cover the other.
 Thus the composite operation of toggling the elements of $P$ from left to right is well-defined; Striker and Williams call this operation {\em promotion}, and we denote it by $\pro$.

+We have explained rowmotion and promotion as toggling by ranks (from top to bottom) and by files (from left to right).
+A different way to understand these operations is by toggling {\em fibers}\footnote{We prefer to avoid words like ``row'', ``column'' and ``diagonal'' since each of these words has two different meanings according to whether one imbeds $[a] \times [b]$ as an rc poset or as a subposet of the first quadrant.} of $[a] \times [b]$, that is, sets of the form $[a] \times \{j\}$ or $\{i\} \times [b]$.
+(This view of rowmotion and promotion goes back to Striker and Williams; see the proof of Theorem 5.4 in ~\cite{SW12}.)
+We refer to fibers as being positive or negative according to whether their slope in the rc embedding is $+1$ or $-1$.